f-marquez/Katies_last_hurrah/README.md

 ## In Memorium Slideshow Video:
-### There 2 versions of this video; one has no audio and the other is acoompanied by the Gold Girls Theme Music (a client favorite)
+### There 2 versions of this video; one has no audio and the other is accompanied by the Gold Girls Theme Music (a client favorite)
- These files were too large to upload directly onto github;they are available for review on Youtube via the links below
+ These files were too large to upload directly onto github; they are available for review on Youtube via the links below

  Without audio             | With audio :-------------------------:|:-------------------------: